jpulse-net/jpulse-framework/docs/dev/work-items.md

 - run tests, and fix issues
 - show me cursor_log.txt update text I can copy & paste (current date: 2025-10-07 20:50)
 - assume release: W-078, v0.9.6
-- update deliverables in W-078 to document work done (don't remove from existing deliverables list)
+- update deliverables in W-078 to document work done (don't make any other changes to this file)
 - update docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)